osv/meteor-paginate-next-prev/src/README.md

 ## DESCRIPTION

 If collection have unique (most time) field then this package able to create paginating with previous/next page navigation.
-Neighbor prefetching previous/next pages and optional precaching subscriptions of next/previous.
-There no templates for use, but it easy to create own template.
+Supported neighbor prefetching previous/next pages and optional precaching subscriptions of next/previous pages.
+There no templates for use, but it easy to create own templates.

 ## SPEED AND PERFORMANCE

 This package will do 3 method requests for ids of current, next, previous pages (requests are delayed).
 With right index on sort field these 3 queries are very cheap.
+Next, previous ids need to test for availability navigation.
+Also these cached prev,next pages used as when navigating (certainly actual data of current page will be loaded again).
-Subscription require more resources - need 1..3 subscribtion and collection mat be fullfilled with extra data that may be not need on client.
+Subscription require more resources - need 1..3 subscribtion and collection will be fullfilled with extra data that may be not need on client, just remember this.
+You can presubscribe for 'next' only for example..

 ## Settings